ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-use-milestones.md

 ]
 ```

-### Changing the time in seconds to produce and broadcast blocks
+### Changing the Time in Seconds to Produce and Broadcast Blocks

 ```json
 [